beekhof/rss-operator/doc/design/replication.md

 ## Adding Additional Primaries

-Once the application has been successfully seeded, we once again look for the pod with the highest remaining sequnce number (since it will be more up-to- date and faster to become synchronized) and index upon which to invoke the command for starting a `primary`.
+Once the application has been successfully seeded, we once again look for the Pod with the highest remaining sequnce number (since it will be more up-to- date and faster to become synchronized) and index upon which to invoke the command for starting a `primary`.